Troubleshooting Aadhaar OTP Issues: A Step-by-Step Guide

 What Documents You’ll Need to Bring

 When you visit an Aadhaar Enrolment Centre to update your mobile number, you typically only need to bring your Aadhaar card itself.
 You will fill out a form with your new mobile number.
-You usually don’t need separate proof of address or identity just for a mobile number update, unless you are making other changes at the same time.
+You usually do not need separate proof of address or identity just for a mobile number update, unless you are making other changes at the same time.

 Understanding the Update Process